oracle/accelerated-data-science/README-development.md

     python3 -m pip install -e .
 ```

-To which packages were installed and their version numbers, run:
+To view which packages were installed and their version numbers, run:

 ```bash
     python3 -m pip freeze